-This means expressing your gratitude, providing multiple ways to get involved, empowering them to deepen their impact on your mission, and developing a long-term plan for keeping them engaged with updates and opportunities.
+This means expressing your gratitude, providing multiple ways to get involved, empowering them to deepen their impact on your mission, and developing a long-term plan to keep them engaged with updates and new opportunities.
 Automated communication will be your best bet for ensuring your organization stays on the minds of past and current volunteers.
 Plus, you can gauge their thoughts on how to get them even more involved and excited about your work through well-written surveys that inquire about their experiences.

 Volunteer management software can play a vital role in shaping your stewardship strategies.
 With access to volunteer engagement data down to the personal level, it’s easier than ever to craft a plan for keeping supporters involved.
 Whether you're looking at attendance records, the types of events people sign up for, or the roles they're most interested in, your data can be a powerful indicator of how you can optimize the opportunities you offer to each volunteer and maximize the likelihood that they’ll show up.
 But what should you look for in a volunteer management platform?
 Our next section will take a deep dive into what features you should prioritize.

 If your nonprofit, political organization, advocacy group, or union is new to volunteer management, it can be tricky getting your bearings when it comes to software.
 There’s a variety of platforms on the market geared towards organizations of all shapes and sizes.

 However, there are key features to look for regardless of the type of organization you represent or the scale of your events or campaigns.
 Let’s take a look at what features will be most helpful when it comes to actively managing your volunteers.

 More comprehensive software won’t only simplify your work, but it’ll provide a more coherent, streamlined experience for supporters.

-For instance, NARAL used the Mobilize platform of recruitment, management, and communication tools to centralize their organizing efforts and generate more engagement across the board:
+For instance, NARAL used the Mobilize suite of recruitment, management, and communication tools to centralize their organizing efforts and generate more engagement across the board:

-By handling all of their recruiting, event planning, communication, and peer-to-peer tasks within a single platform, NARAL saw a 300% increase in monthly volunteer shifts and a 20% conversion rate on their shift sign-up forms.
+By handling all of their recruiting, event planning, communication, and peer-to-peer tasks within a single platform, NARAL saw an incredible 300% increase in monthly volunteer shifts and a 20% conversion rate on their shift sign-up forms.

 We’ve touched on communication automation a few times and for good reason!
 Automating emails and text messages to your registered volunteers can significantly boost engagement with your opportunities.

 This is true both before and after your events and virtual opportunities.
-Automated reminder messages before your opportunities have been shown to reduce no-shows by up to 30%, while post-event surveys give you invaluable insights into your volunteers’ experiences.
+With Mobilize, automated reminder messages before initiatives have historically reduced no-shows by up to 30%.
+Plus, post-event surveys share invaluable insights into your volunteers’ experiences.
 In fact, on Mobilize, 32% of respondents share in-depth qualitative feedback.
 This is a powerful resource that can be used to refine your volunteer management strategies and develop even more valuable involvement opportunities for your mission.

 For many types of volunteer events and opportunities, it can be difficult to field post-event feedback or comments from supporters who are fully focused on the activities at hand.
 Marches, protests, and live-streamed events are great examples of where this might happen.
 With volunteer management software that includes communication features, it’s easier than ever to fill these blind spots in your engagement strategy!